+We eagerly look forward to the day when elementary and secondary programs may be funded a year in advance in order that administrators may plan for the more effective use of federal dollars.
 We feel that a redirection of the Federal role is vital to strengthen State and local control.
 The proliferation of narrow-purpose categorical Federal aid programs threatens the historic principle of State and local control.